 How to Survive on the road to Naltar Lakes

-Naltar Lakes is the collective name for three lakes – Strangi Lake, Blue Lake, and Bodlok Lake – situated in the Gilgit District of the Gilgit–Baltistan territory of Pakistan.
-These lakes are inaccessible by vehicle during the winter season.
+Naltar Lakes is the given name to three lakes – Strangi Lake, Blue Lake, and Bodlok Lake – situated in the Gilgit District of the Gilgit–Baltistan territory of Pakistan.
+The lakes are inaccessible by vehicle during the winter season.

 Naltar Lakes